nglaeser/sonic-ucse/README.md

 # UC SE Sonic

 This crate is a UC-secure and simulation extractable (SE) version of [Sonic](https://github.com/ebfull/sonic) [1], an _updatable_ zk-SNARK protocol.
-We do this by using a generic transformation (_BB-Lamassu_ [3]) that turns any sound NIZK into a _simulation extractable_ NIZK -- in a UC-secure way that works in the updatable setting.
+We do this by using a generic transformation (**BB-Lamassu** [3]) that turns any sound NIZK into a _simulation extractable_ NIZK &mdash; in a UC-secure way and compatible with the updatable setting.

+**THIS IMPLEMENTATION IS A PROTOTYPE AND IS FULL OF BUGS, DO NOT USE IT IN PRODUCTION**

 ## Lamassu